 Co-Parenting After Divorce

-While moving through divorce can seem like an insurmountable obstacle, for many parents it is just the beginning of a new and equally intimidating challenge — co-parenting your children.
-Hats off to all of you who have chosen to remain in your children’s lives as co-parents.
-It means both of you care deeply about your children and want to continue raising them in the least-disruptive possible manner.
+While divorce can seem like an overwhelming obstacle, for many parents it is just the beginning of a new and equally intimidating challenge: co-parenting your children.
+Hopefully, if you’re reading this you are still involved in your children’s lives, and hopefully co-parenting.
+I write under the assumption that you both care deeply about your children and trying to raise with them with as little exposure to conflict as possible.

 Of course not all parents can share the parenting process in this way and for some couples it is not the ideal situation to even attempt it.
 But those couples who are determined to co-parent and choose to live relatively close to one another so as not to disturb the school, sports and other related schedules of their children, certainly deserve credit and acknowledgement.